-As cars become more complicated, they contain more systems, which means there are more potential warning lights that can appear at any time.
-There are anywhere from 30 to 100-plus computers in a car these days, and that means dash lights can turn on for many, many reasons.
-Some of the warning lights are easy to understand.
-Others can look like hieroglyphs, even to experienced car enthusiasts.
-To help you out, here are some warning lights you may encounter — and what they mean.
+As cars become more complicated and incorporate more systems, the potential for a variety of warning lights to turn on increases.
+Today, cars have anywhere from 30 to 100 computers, and a warning light can indicate a range of issues.
+While some warning lights are easy to understand, others can look like hieroglyphs, even to the most experienced car enthusiasts.
+To help you out, here are some warning lights you may encounter and what they mean.

 Check Engine